cerberussg/auxbox/README.md

 auxbox play -f ~/Music/5300-track-library/ -s
 # Output: ✓ Loaded 5300 tracks from folder (shuffled) and started playback
 # Each track completion picks a random next track

+# Load with shuffle and repeat-all for infinite random playback
+auxbox play -f ~/Music/study-mix/ -s -r
+# Output: ✓ Loaded 42 tracks from folder (shuffled, repeat-all) and started playback
+# Plays random tracks forever

+# Enable repeat mode on current playlist
+auxbox repeat
+# Output: Repeat all enabled
+# Playlist will loop when it reaches the end

+# Cycle to repeat-one to loop current track
+auxbox repeat
+# Output: Repeat one enabled
+# Current track will replay indefinitely

+# Cycle back to repeat off
+auxbox repeat
+# Output: Repeat off
+# Playback stops at end of playlist

 # Toggle shuffle off for sequential playback
 auxbox shuffle